-If the Natural Health Product is manufactured outside of Canada require an importer of record who holds a valid site license from Health Canada.
-The NHP being imported must land into a warehouse/storage facility that is annexed to the importer’s license.
-The foreign manufacturing site must also be annexed to the importer’s license attesting to following Good Manufacturing Practices (GMP).
-Note that if the NHP is made in Canada, an importer is not required.
-However, the NHP must be manufactured, packaged and labelled at a facility that holds a valid site license for these respective activities.
+NHPs manufactured outside of Canada require an importer of record who holds a valid site license from Health Canada.
+The NHP being imported must land into a warehouse/storage facility that is annexed to the importer’s site license.
+The foreign manufacturing site must also be annexed to the importer’s site license, and attest to following Good Manufacturing Practices (GMP).
+NHPs manufactured in Canada do not require an importer, however, the NHP must be manufactured, packaged and labelled at a facility that holds a valid site license for the applicable activities.

 There is presently no charge by Health Canada for submitting NPNs.

 Bars, beverages, gums and other food format products fall outside the scope of Natural Health Products.
 These are under the jurisdiction of the Food directorate and the Canadian Food Inspection Agency.
 Fortified foods may qualify for a Temporary Market Authorization License (TMAL).
 Ask us for details.

 Our fees start from $795 and are based on number of ingredients and the classification of the NHP and the intended health claims.

 Both official languages, English and French, are required on labels.
 This can be enforced starting at the border through to the various jurisdictions with the most stringent and impactful enforcement being in Quebec, a predominantly French speaking province, where stop sale, recall and even fines can result.
 There are also specific NHP labelling requirements that differ from other countries so it’s advised that label be completely compliant both in language and NHP regulations.

 Our first phase in licensing your product is to conduct an efficacy and safety feasibility evaluation of each of your ingredients and corresponding health claims to determine if your product would qualify for NPN.
 There are some ingredients that are considered scheduled drugs in Canada and would have to be removed from the formula before it can proceed to be licensed as a Natural Health Product.
 Only after the NPN is issued can the Natural Health Product be legally allowed to be sold at any retail outline (stores or online).